cnyvfang/PyFADE/README.md

 }
 ```

-If this port is useful in your work, we also hope you will consider citing our
+If this implementation is useful in your work, we also hope you will consider citing our
 related dehazing work.

 ```bibtex